 Higher Education, Master of Arts

-The Master of Arts (M.A.) in Higher Education is a 30-credit degree program designed to enhance students' and professionals' contributions to higher education, preparing them for a broad range of administrative roles in this growth area as well as to conduct research related to their work.
-Many of our students are working professionals in higher education, faculty in community colleges looking for advancement, and others are exploring student success.
+The Master of Arts (M.A.) in Higher Education is a 30-credit degree program designed to enhance students' and professionals' contributions to higher education, preparing them for a broad range of administrative roles in this growth area as well as to develop meaningful projects related to their work.
+Many of our students are working professionals in higher education, or faculty in community colleges looking for advancement, and others are exploring student success.

 Prior Learning Assessment

-For students with more extensive applied experience or study in an area related to adult learning, the program allows for up to 12 credits of evaluated learning through prior learning assessment and/or transfer credit.
+For students with more extensive applied experience or study in an area related to higher education, the program allows for up to 12 credits of evaluated learning through prior learning assessment and/or transfer credit.
 The American Council of Education has evaluated some credit sources from organizational or military learning at the graduate level that, when applicable, can be used in a student's program.
-In addition, in consultation with program faculty, students can submit learning essays to be considered for graduate level prior learning assessment and credit toward their degree.
+In addition, in consultation with program faculty, students can submit learning descriptions to be considered for evaluation for graduate level prior learning assessment and credit toward their degree.

 PROGRAM DELIVERY AND TUITION RATE